nuvolos-cloud/resolos/docs/projects.md

 In Resolos, there is a following hierarchy between projects and remotes:

 - Resolos stores its configuration in the home folder of the user account.
-Therefore, multiple resolos installations on the same user account are not recommended!
+Hence, multiple Resolos installations on the same user account are not recommended.
 - a Resolos configuration can have multiple remotes defined
 - arbitrary number of projects can be initalized in file system folders, but nested projects are not allowed
 - each project can be synced to any of the remotes defined for the user